Sea bass caught from Jolly Mon Reef near Ocean Isle Beach in winter 2026

-Let me tell you something about winter fishing here in Brunswick County - while most folks are putting their boats away, I'm gearing up for some of the easiest nearshore bottom fishing of the year.
-Here's what a lot of people don't realize: when the water temps drop below 60°F along the Carolina coast, Black Sea Bass actually move closer to shore.
-Instead of having to run 20+ miles offshore, we're catching limits just just a few miles out from Ocean Isle Beach, Holden Beach, and Sunset Beach.
+Here’s what most people don’t realize: when the water temps drop below 60°F along the Carolina coast, black sea bass move closer to shore.
+Instead of running 20+ miles offshore, we’re often catching limits just 3-5 miles out from Ocean Isle Beach, Holden Beach, and Sunset Beach.

 When targeting Black Sea Bass near Ocean Isle Beach in the Winter, location is everything.
 These fish won't be roaming in open water, they stay tight to structure where they can find food and safety.
 If you're launching from Shallotte Inlet, Lockwood Folly Inlet, or Little River Inlet, you're already in range of some of the best Sea Bass reefs along the Brunswick County coast.